 - Olive oil: One of the best oils you can use on your skin, olive oil is great for all skin types, imparting a healing and calming effect on the skin.
-It has been used traditionally to help slow the aging process.
+Its traditional use helps slow the aging process.

 - Sesame oil: Sesame oil is one of the most important oils used in Ayurveda, the traditional health care of India, particularly for people who tend to have excessive dryness.
 It’s high in antioxidants, keeping the skin soft and supple.

-- Jojoba oil: A light oil that is readily absorbed into the skin, jojoba oil is great for use on the face in particular.
+- Jojoba oil: A light oil that readily absorbs into the skin, jojoba oil does a great job on the face in particular.
 It’s high in vitamin E, which is critical in the healing process.

 - Almond oil: Another great option for dry skin, almond oil contains fatty acids, minerals and vitamins that help nourish with a neutral scent that many cooking oils don’t offer.

 You can infuse your herbs into the oils through a number of methods including solar infusion, in a low-temperature oven or in a double-boiler on the stove.
 While you can always infuse combinations of herbs, I recommend infusing each herb separately and then combining oils to make any number of skin-healing products.

 While cold weather can be tough on the spirit and the body, make time to properly care for you skin with herbs you’ve grown on the farm, and you’ll exude a radiance that will help lighten the dark days of winter until the spring sun shines upon us.